-- Establishing and maintaining safe environment/s in which students and young people can learn and develop.
+- Establishing and maintaining safe environment/s in which students and young people can work, learn and develop.

-We ensure that personal and e-safety is communicated and prioritised.
-We operate a highly-managed rather than lock-down approach to e-safety.
+We ensure that personal and digital safety principles are communicated and prioritised.
+We operate a ‘highly managed’ rather than ‘lock-down’ approach to digital-safety.
 We put a strong emphasis on making sure learners understand and practice responsible use of the internet and information communication technology (ICT).

-tpm‘s safeguarding arrangements and procedures well-exceed minimum requirements, providing: stringent recruitment checks and enhanced DBS Certification, staff training and 3 yearly refreshers, Digital Citizenship, CEOP and extremism and radicalisation awareness for all learners underpin comprehensive security arrangements.
+tpm‘s safeguarding arrangements and procedures exceed minimum requirements, providing stringent recruitment checks and enhanced DBS Certification, staff training and annual refreshers, Digital Citizenship, CEOP and extremism and radicalisation awareness for all learners underpin comprehensive security arrangements.

 When should a learner contact a tpm safeguarding lead?

 There may be many personal reasons that as a tpm learner, you would contact a safeguarding lead.
 Here are a few examples:

 - If you are experiencing domestic, physical, psychological, emotional, sexual, forced marriage, family-honour or FGM abuse

 - If you are or have been physically constrained or had restrictions placed on your freedom of movement (enslavement)